-With the American Family Insurance ALL-USA Baseball Teams to be announced next week, we look back at the last 10 ALL-USA Baseball Players of the Year.
+With the American Family Insurance ALL-USA Baseball Teams to be announced next week, we look back at the most recent ALL-USA Baseball Players of the Year.

 Five former POYs have already made it to the majors, including one, Rick Porcello, who won the American League Cy Young last season.
 Here is how the group is doing so far this season action and how they’ve done since leaving high school: